Improving liquidity during and after the pandemic

 Since the pandemic began, businesses have had to contend with volatile financial markets and uncertainty about their current and future revenues and cash flow.
 With worries about a potential recession growing, many businesses have taken steps to preserve cash — including laying off or furloughing employees and shutting down production — while exploring potential lines of credit and other ways to maintain liquidity.
 The Australian government has gone to unprecedented lengths to encourage businesses to retain staff, including the creation of the JobKeeper Payment.

 But adverse effects and uncertainty for businesses will likely persist for some time — with the worst possibly still to come — which underscores how important it is for businesses to preserve cash.
 In addition to any actions they may have taken so far, businesses will likely need to explore other solutions, such as claims and collateral cost reduction strategies, credit insurance products, premium financing, and the use of captive insurers — all of which can help them stay liquid.

-In most insurance transactions, a buyer makes a single upfront premium payment — or pays a majority of the premium upfront — in return for coverage over the next year.
+Insurance payments are due upfront.
 A large upfront payment can prevent a business from meeting other critical and cash-intensive obligations, including payroll and supply chain expenditures, at the time a policy incepts or in the future.

 Typically, accounts receivable represents approximately 35% to 40% of a company’s assets.
 Trade credit insurance can help a company protect these assets from losses caused by insolvency and default, among other potential risks, and help them improve their liquidity.